 A better solution is to remove knowledge of physical data storage (the name of the database, table, columns, etc.) from the UI and move it to a single piece of code.
 One possible location is the business object created in the prior step.
 Another possibility is to add another layer responsible for database access.
-The later design option is the approach taken by Visible Developer, and it is discussed in more detail in later sections.
+The latter design option is the approach taken by Visible Developer, and it is discussed in more detail in later sections.

+To summarize, a 3-tier business object design using .NET or COM facilitates reuse by providing an object-oriented programming model.
 The potential for reuse is achieved only if the business object's design exhibits high cohesion and low coupling.
 This naturally leads to the next question.